KRFOSS/kali-docs/general-use/install-nvidia-drivers-on-kali-linux/index.md

 - - -

-Afterwards, make sure you have [`contrib` & `non-free*` components are enabled in your network Repositories](/docs/general-use/kali-linux-sources-list-repositories/) and that your system is [fully up-to-date](/docs/general-use/updating-kali/):
+Afterwards, make sure you have [`contrib` & `non-free*` components are enabled in your network Repositories](/docs/general-use/kali-linux-sources-list-repositories/) and that your system is [fully up-to-date](/docs/general-use/updating-kali/).
+Additionally, ensure you have the appropriate kernel headers installed for your system:

 ```console
 kali@kali:~$ grep "contrib non-free" /etc/apt/sources.list